feimosi/baguetteBox.js/README.md

 </a>
 ```

+## Double clicking to trigger

+To use this feature, please see [readme of double click trigger feature](README_of_double_click_trigger_feature.md) for more details.

 If you have 1366x768 resolution baguetteBox.js will choose `"img/medium/2-1.jpg"`.
 If, however, it's 1440x900 it'll choose `"img/big/2-1.jpg"`.
-Keep the `href` attribute as a fallback (link to a bigger image e.g. of HD size) for older browsers.
+Keep the `bagClick` attribute as a fallback (link to a bigger image e.g. of HD size) for older browsers.

 ## Compatibility